Revealed: the skills that employers are really looking for

-However, these skills are becoming increasingly more desired as they are the most difficult attributes to replicate using AI and robots.
+However, these skills are becoming increasingly more desirable as they are the most difficult attributes to replicate using AI and robots.

 This ‘soft skills gap’ was discovered by job search engine, Adzuna, who conducted a study analysing over one million job adverts and 50,000 CVs to compare the skills sought by employers with those listed on candidate CVs.

 And fortunately, rather than just keeping the details to themselves, they've revealed the skills that employers most often ask for, as well as what we decide to include on our CVs!